COSMOS BOOK PRIZE 2025

 STUDENT JURY

 This year you can also participate in the student jury of the Cosmos Book Prize!
-The jury consists of thirty students from the Netherlands (HAVO, VWO, MBO3, MBO4) between the ages of 15-18.
-Together we read the nominated books.
-You share your opinion and as a student jury we will ultimately draw up a top 3.
+The jury consists of fifty students from the Netherlands (HAVO, VWO, MBO3, MBO4) between the ages of 15-18.
+Together we read the nominated books, share our opinions and ultimately choose a winner.

 BACKGROUND